 - Once the veggies are soft, break the tofu in chunks and add it to the mixture along with the seasonings.

 - Cook everything together, using your spatula to break up the tofu into crumbles, until heated through.

 - Remove the skillet from the heat, stir in the pesto, and enjoy.

 This tofu scramble with vegan pesto is wonderful with a side of my favorite toasted vegan gluten-free sourdough from Bread SRSLY.
-Use code VEGGIESSAVETHEDAY for $5 off your first order.
+Use code VEGGIESSAVETHEDAY for 15% off your first order.